Can You Transfer Online College Credits?

 Whether you previously attended school in a traditional campus setting and now prefer the flexibility of an online degree program from a bustling campus, or have credits you’ve earned online and plan to transfer to a bustling college campus, National University has you covered.

-National University is a institutionally accredited univeristy, which can make transferring your credits that much easier.
+National University is a institutionally accredited university, which can make transferring your credits that much easier.
 We offer both an on-campus experience and an online learning environment with a wide range of transfer-friendly degree programs.

 If you’re thinking about transferring, check out our Transfer Credit Calculator to see how many of your credits may apply.
 Get in touch with one of our admissions counselors to learn more about transferring your credits and getting back on the path to a new degree.